Uintah County’s first case of COVID-19 was ‘community-acquired’, health officials say

 There has been speculation that the man contracted COVID-19 in the Uintah County Jail.
 He was reportedly released sometime this month, but Uintah County Sheriff Steve Labrum said after speaking to TriCounty Health officials, they are confident he did not develop symptoms for more than a week after being released from jail and after visiting Salt Lake County.

-As a precaution, those who were in the same housing unit as the patient that tested positive for COVID-19 (before he tested positive) are being checked twice daily for elevated temperature and watched for illness.
+As a precaution, Sheriff Labrum said those who were in the same housing unit as the patient that tested positive for COVID-19 (before he was released, traveled to Salt Lake County and tested positive) are being checked twice daily for elevated temperature and watched for illness.

 Other coronavirus related stories: